Sodium phosphide: Preparation

 Phosphorus reacts with sodium in an autoclave at 150 °C for 5 hours to produce Na3P.

 Alternatively the reaction can be conducted at normal pressures but using a temperatures gradient to generate nonvolatile NaxP phases (x < 3) that then react further with sodium.
 In some cases, an electron-transfer agent, such as naphthalene, is used.
 In such applications, the naphthalene forms the soluble sodium naphthalenide, which reduces the phosphorus.

 Uses

-Sodium phosphide is a source of the highly reactive phosphide anion.
+Sodium phosphide is a source of the highly reactive and highly basic phosphide anion.
 The material is insoluble in all solvents but reacts as a slurry with acids and related electrophiles to give derivatives of the type PM3: